nyble0101/tfjs-vis/README.md

 Renders a barchart.

-* @param data — Data in the following format, (an array of objects) `[ {index: number, value: number} ... ]`
+* @param data Data in the following format, (an array of objects) `[ {index: number, value: number} ... ]`
-* @param container — A `Surface` or `HTMLElement` in which to draw the barchart.
+* @param container A `Surface` or `HTMLElement` in which to draw the barchart.
 Note thatthis chart expects to have complete control over the contents of the container and can clear its contents at will.
-* @param opts - optional parameters
+* @param opts optional parameters
-* @param opts.width — width of chart in px
+* @param opts.width width of chart in px
-* @param opts.height — height of chart in px
+* @param opts.height height of chart in px
-* @param opts.xLabel — label for x-axis, set to null to hide the
+* @param opts.xLabel label for x-axis, set to null to hide the
-* @param opts.yLabel — label for y-axis, set to null to hide the
+* @param opts.yLabel label for y-axis, set to null to hide the
 * @returns Promise - indicates completion of rendering

+## render.table: (data: {headers: [], values: [][]}, container: Surface|HTMLElement) => void

+Renders a table.

+* @param data Data in the following format
+  * {
+    headers: string[],
+    values:  any[][],
+  }
+  * data.headers are the column names
+  * data.values is an array of arrays (one for  each row).
+The inner array length usually matches the length of data.headers.
+Usually the values are strings or numbers, these are inserted as html content so html strings are also supported.

+* @param container An HTMLElement or Surface in which to draw the table.
+                   Note that the chart expects to have complete control over the contents of the container and can clear its contents at will.